cloudfoundry/docs-bosh/content/terminology.md

 Short for Infrastructure as a Service.
 BOSH enables the Cloud Foundry PaaS and other software deployed with BOSH to support multiple IaaS providers.

 ---
+## Ignored Instances {: #ignored-instances }

+Ignored Instances are not updated during a deploy.
+However they are not fully excluded from the deploy process as their state might be needed for providing [link](#links).
+If an Ignored Instance does not have a VM during a deploy, the VM will be recreated which can lead to template rendering problems due to the way variable sets are chosen.

+---
 ## Instance {: #instance }

 An instance corresponds to a single VM that performs specific jobs.
 Each instance is a part of an instance group.